SALE

 Airbnb Rules in Pennsylvania | Laws, Regulations and Taxes

-To make sure you are running an Airbnb that is completely above board, read on to find out the rules that govern Airbnbs in Pennsylvania.
+To make sure you are running an Airbnb that is completely above board, check out these rules and laws that govern Airbnbs in Pennsylvania.

 Airbnb Laws and Regulations in Pennsylvania

-There are no specific laws and regulations governing Airbnbs imposed through the Pennsylvania state government, i.e. apart from taxes.
-Instead they are specific to the county and city that the Airbnb belongs to.
+There are no specific laws and regulations governing Airbnbs imposed through the Pennsylvania state government.
+Instead, they are specific to the county and city that the Airbnb vacation rental belongs to.

 Here are some of the main Airbnb cities in Pennsylvania and the laws and regulations relevant to them.